This site uses cookies. View our Cookie Policy to learn more about how and why.

 Recovering xʷč’iłqs (pinto abalone)

-In 2020, we joined Puget Sound Restoration Fund, WA Department of Fish and Wildlife and others to recover xʷč’iłqs, which is Lushootseed for pinto abalone (Haliotis kamtschatkana). xʷč’iłqs is the only abalone species found in Washington waters and has cultural significance to Native Nations, Tribes and Indigenous peoples in Washington.
+In 2020, we joined Puget Sound Restoration Fund, Washington Department of Fish & Wildlife and others to recover xʷč’iłqs, which is Lushootseed for pinto abalone (Haliotis kamtschatkana). xʷč’iłqs is the only abalone species found in Washington waters and has cultural significance to local Indigenous peoples.
 Globally, pinto abalone are listed as Endangered on the IUCN Red List of Threatened species.
 Together with our partners, we aim to restore local populations of this species.

-Photo: Adult pinto abalone, courtesy of Washington Department of Fish and Wildlife.
+Photo: Adult pinto abalone, courtesy of Washington Department of Fish & Wildlife.

 Recovering endangered sharks and rays

-We helped launch a first-of-its-kind global coalition—ReShark—to restore endangered sharks and ray populations.
+In 2020, we helped launch a first-of-its-kind global coalition—ReShark—to restore endangered shark and ray populations.
 ReShark includes 70+ nonprofit, academic and government partners.
 The coalition’s first project is to recover Indo-Pacific leopard sharks (Stegostoma tigrinum) in Indonesia.
 This species is critical to the health of its whole ecosystem, but its numbers have dramatically declined in recent years.
-With leadership from the West Papuan government and together with our other collaborators, we are working to turn the tide.

 Your gift helps advance our species recovery program